Call for Papers

 1. Title page with title

-2. Full address of the author (P.O.
-Box and email)
+2. Full address of the author (Affiliation and email)

 4. Keywords: Maximum 8.

-5. The paper should consist of: Introduction, Materials and Methods, Results, Discussion, Acknowledgements and References.
+5. The paper should consist of: Introduction, Materials and Methods, Results, Discussion, Acknowledgements, Disclosure, and References.

-12. Illustrations: Photographs, figures, drawings and graphs should be submitted in a separate file (not embedded in the text file) either as JPG or as TIF with a resolution of not less than 300 dpi or as good-sized paper originals (we will scan them and return them to the author).
+7. Figures: Photographs, figures, drawings, and graphs should be submitted in separate files (not embedded in the text file) either as JPG or as TIF with a resolution of not less than 300 dpi.
+A caption must be included for every table.

 Manuscripts must be submitted to